moxy-community/Moxy/README.md

 defaultMoxyStrategy : 'moxy.viewstate.strategy.OneExecutionStateStrategy'
 ```

-If compiler finds `MvpView` method without annotation @StateStrategy it show this error with standard method for notifying about compilation problems.For ease of migration from older versions, we have provided an additional mechanism: `EmptyStrategyHelper`.
+If compiler finds `MvpView` method without annotation `@StateStrategyType` it show this error with standard method for notifying about compilation problems.For ease of migration from older versions, we have provided an additional mechanism: `EmptyStrategyHelper`.
 It collects all the errors associated with an empty strategy in one place.
 Using it, you can easily navigate from the `EmptyStrategyHelper` directly to the method with a missing strategy.

 To switch the error output method, enable the option